-It is no secret that active people (especially athletes) need more protein than the average person.
-Protein is a vital part of an athlete’s diet, as it is used in the rebuilding process of muscle tissue, which is broken down during training.
-If one’s dietary protein needs are not met, it could pose loss of muscle tissue, leading to decline in strength.
-A 4:1 (75% to 25%) carbohydrate to protein ratio has been shown to yield the best muscle glycogen recovery results.
-Once animal protein is eliminated from the diet, so is much of the dietary fat.
-Good quality fats is found to be very beneficial for an endurance athlete who has adopted a plant-based diet.
-Healthy fats help to slow the rate at which carbohydrates enter the bloodstream, helping to provide sustained, consistent energy.
+A four-to-one carbohydrate to protein ratio yields the best muscle glycogen recovery results.
+Once we eliminate animal protein from the diet, we also eliminate a lot of dietary fat.
+Good quality fats are beneficial for an endurance athlete with a plant-based diet.
+Healthy fats slow the rate at which carbs enter the bloodstream, helping to provide sustained, consistent energy.
 Aim to consume protein and quality fats at every meal.

-Examples of good quality fats include: nuts and seeds, avocados, oils such as flax, hemp, coconut, and olive.
-Good quality plant based protein sources include: hemp seed nut and flour, tofu, beans (kidney, black, garbanzo, soy, adzuki), legumes, soy/vegan protein powder, unsweetened soy/almond beverage.
+What are some good quality fats?
+Nuts, seeds, avocados, and oils such as flax, hump, coconut, and olive.
+Quality plant-based proteins include: hemp seed, tofu, beans (kidney, black, garbanzo, soy, adzuki) legumes, soy or vegan protein powder, unsweetened soy or almond beverage.

-It is also common that high endurance athletes experience low energy levels.
-With the elimination of red meat, one is eliminating a high source of iron.
-Vegan or not, athletes have traditionally had trouble maintaining satisfactory iron levels for optimal performance.
-The more active the person, the more dietary iron is needed.
-These specific foods provide a great plant-based source of iron:
+Endurance athletes experience low-energy levels.
+One eliminates a lot of iron when taking red meat out of their diet.
+And iron levels are already difficult for a lot of athletes to maintain for optimal performance.
+The more active the person, the more iron is needed.
+These foods provide a great plant-based source of iron.